blnknlights/blnknlights.github.io/docs/source/htb/machines/medium/zipping/zipping.md

 After experimenting a little it looks like we can't really do this with requests, as far as I can tell requests doesn't provide that level of granularity, and just automatically matches name with the filename.

-So I ended up borrowing a chunk of code form stack overflow to build the payload manually with htt.client
+So I ended up borrowing a chunk of code form stack overflow to build the payload manually with http.client
 ```python
 import subprocess
 import argparse